I've owned a black ranchu and a red and white ranchu, and I'm an enthusiast of these incredibly beautiful goldfish.

 Where to Get Your Ranchu

 Ranchus are not a very common fish species found in most pet stores, so it may take a bit of fish hunting to find one.
-If you are unable to find a ranchu in your local fish shop, the next option is an online fish shop as the number of online shops has increased dramatically.
+If you are unable to find a ranchu in your local fish shop, the next option is an online fish shop, as the number of those has increased dramatically.
 Doing a quick search on Google should come up with some great results.
 I’ve previously ordered all my fish online, even the tropical fish.

 Is My Ranchu Purebred?